External OAuth overview

 • For Okta, PingFederate, and Custom, use the role scope pattern in the following table.

-• For Azure AD, refer to Prerequisite Step: Determine the OAuth Flow in Azure AD
+• For Microsoft Entra ID, refer to Determine the OAuth flow in Microsoft Entra ID

 • If you do not want to manage Snowflake roles in your External OAuth server, pass the static value of SESSION:ROLE-ANY in the scope attribute of the token.